Although the perimeter firewall remains an important part of defense-in-depth security, the bulk of an organization's...

 Standardize and automate endpoint security controls

-One of the things that makes endpoint security control difficult is that there are not always obvious signs that a PC has been compromised.
+One of the things that makes endpoint security control difficult is that there are not always obvious signs that a PC or device has been compromised.
 Unlike a ransomware attack, which alerts the end user to its presence by prompting them to take action, backdoor Trojans are often silently installed and may go undetected for some time.

 One way to defend against these types of attacks is to employ the concepts of standardization and automation.
 Consider for a moment the basic approach that is used by casinos to spot cheaters.
 Casino dealers are trained to rigidly follow standardized procedures at the gaming tables.
 The idea is that if games are played in a highly standardized way, then any anomalies will stand out, thereby making it much easier to catch a cheat.